 In the state of Virginia, there are times when people with medical conditions (e.g. multiple sclerosis, stroke, dementia, etc.) may have their driving abilities questioned.
-This article details the medical review process a driver must undergo to determine if he/she is capable of safely operating a motor vehicle.
+This article details the medical review process a driver must undergo to determine if he/she is capable of safely operating a motor vehicle and having his or her driving privileges reinstated.

 Please note: While other states may have similar processes/procedures, this article is specific to Virginia.
 Drivers licensed in other states should consult with their state’s licensing authority or a local driver rehabilitation specialist for more information on differing state laws.